YassinKhanji/Portfolio_1/Technical_Portfolio/Risk_Management/Documentation_Risk.md

 Tail risk refers to the potential for significant losses caused by rare and extreme market events, such as flash crashes, liquidity crises, or geopolitical shocks.
 This module identifies tail-risk scenarios and implements strategies to minimize exposure, such as using options, stop-loss mechanisms, or diversification strategies.

-### Trade Allocation
+### Position Sizing

-This module calculates the optimal allocation for each trade based on prevailing market conditions and key metrics such as:
+This module calculates the optimal position sizing for each trade based on prevailing market conditions and key metrics such as:

-- **Volatility**: Higher volatility may warrant smaller allocations to manage risk.
+- **Volatility**: Higher volatility may warrant smaller allocations to manage risk (e.g. maintaining a consistent risk).
-- **Market Regime**: Allocations are adjusted depending on whether the market is trending, mean-reverting, or in a transitional phase.
-- **Asset Correlation**: Ensures diversification to reduce the impact of overconcentration in highly correlated instruments.

-### Overconcentration Monitoring

-The module tracks exposure to individual assets or sectors, flagging cases where overconcentration could increase risk.
-It ensures balanced portfolios by enforcing predefined limits on position sizes.
+- **High Impact Events**: Other high impact factors that may introduce tail risk for a specific trading instrument.